 Above is the original photo Mike posted on Facebook and below is a slightly zoomed in version to give you a better look.
 The concept is pretty straight forward.
 Two oversized clips that hold two paper clips in place that act as the arms that adjust in and out on a normal truing stand would.
 You adjust the clips in (or out) as you get your wheel straight.

 We gathered the short supply list for this — Two clips, two paper clips and a spoke wrench.
-We didn’t have any oversized binder clips like Mike did, but we discovered that traditional clips used for bags of chips can be a good substitute.
+We didn’t have any oversized binder clips like Mike did, but we discover that traditional clips used for bags of chips can be a good substitute.
 The ones we happened to have even had rubber seams which is even more beneficial because it grips the frame better and it won’t scuff or scratch the paint.

 Above are two examples of other styles of clips you can use.
 These two were actually too small and wouldn’t actually hold the paper clip in place, so make sure you have something big enough to get over your chain stays.

 Once you have the materials needed, the next step is to flip that bike of yours over and get the back wheel elevated so it can spin.
 To ensure your wheel is centered in the dropouts, slam the wheel all the way until the axle is tight up against the dropouts and lock it in place by tightening your wheel down all the way.
 If you look at Mike’s photo, he didn’t have a tire on his rim, which will give you more clearance.
 You might be able to get away with not removing the tire if your frame has enough clearance.
 It’s important you get your wheel slammed because you will want the wheel as centered as possible to get your wheel straight.